LzhJack/Jack-Fonse-Stan/index.md

 About the project

-Photoshop Guide 4 Dummies by Fonse Clarito, Stan Hung, Jack Luo.
+Photoshop Guide by Fonse Clarito, Stan Hung, Jack Luo.